Consteel/manual/docs/manual/5_0_structural-modeling/5_7_frame-corner-wizard.md

 <!-- wp:paragraph {"align":"justify"} -->

-\#1 - With the button frame corner recognition can be turned on, and off.: By turning on frame corner recognition, frame corner definition can be started.
+\#1 - With the button frame corner recognition can be turned on, and off: By turning on frame corner recognition, frame corner definition can be started.
 Already defined frame corners can be turned off by clicking the button, and turned on again if it is desired.

 <!-- /wp:paragraph -->